A simple existence criterion for normal spanning trees in infinite graphs

 {\narrower\narrower\ninepoint Halin proved in 1978 that there exists a normal spanning tree in every connected graph $G$ that satisfies the following two conditions: (i)~$G$~contains no subdivision of a `fat'~$K_{\aleph_0}$, one in which every edge has been replaced by uncountably many parallel edges; and (ii)~$G$ has no $K_{\aleph_0}$ subgraph.
 We show that the second condition is unnecessary. }

 \beginsection Introduction

 A spanning tree of an infinite graph is {\it normal\/} if the endvertices of any chord are comparable in the tree order defined by some arbitrarily chosen root.
 (In finite graphs, these are their `depth-first search' trees; see~[\the\refBook] for precise definitions.)
-Normal spanning trees are perhaps the most important single structural tool for analysing an infinite graph (see [\the\refBGC] for a good example), but they do not always exist.
+Normal spanning trees are perhaps the most important single structural tool for analysing an infinite graph~-- see [\the\refBGC] for a typical example, and the exercises in [\the\refBook, Chapter~8] for many more~-- but they do not always exist.
 The question of which graphs have \NST s thus is an important question.

 All countable connected graphs have \NST s~[\the\refBook].
 But not all connected graphs do.
 For example, if $T$ is a \NST\ of~$G$ and $G$ is complete, then $T$ defines a chain on its vertex set.
 Hence $T$ must be a single path or ray, and $G$ is countable.